joshwayne/contract-template/README.md

 * Download [MacDown](https://github.com/uranusjr/macdown)
 * Download or clone this repo
 * Move `Contracts.css` to `~/Library/Application Support/MacDown/Styles`
-* Set Contracts as the style to use in Rendering
+* Open up Macdown preferences and set Contracts as the rendering CSS
-* Open `Creative Services Agreement.md` in MacDown and make changes to suit your needs
+* Open `Creative Services Agreement.md` and make changes to suit your needs
 * Export to PDF (`⌥⌘P`)
 * Enjoy your ✨pretty✨ contracts

-## Things of note
+## Things to note

 * The date and signature line styles rely on the date immediately following the line.
 * You don't *have* to use MacDown if you don't want to.
 It's entirely possible to edit the contract in any markdown editor that exports HTML.
 Simply open the exported HTML, add a link to `Contracts.css` and print to PDF from the browser (though it may render differently).
 * Browser support for print styles are very inconsistent.
 If avoiding page breaks is important, print from Firefox.
-However, then `orphans` and `widows` no longer work. ¯\_(ツ)_/¯
+However, then `orphans` and `widows` no longer work. ¯\\\_(ツ)_/¯

 ## Feedback